Select Page

 Radiation Safety Working Group

-Radiation safety in the Namibian uranium mining industry is addressed by skilled professionals who competently manage radiation safety in the workplace and in the environment in which uranium mining takes place.
+Radiation safety in the Namibian uranium mining industry is addressed by skilled professionals who competently manage radiation safety in the workplace and in the environment in which uranium mining and exploration takes place.
 Effective radiation safety guarantees optimal protection of people and the environment against ionising radiation.
-NUA’s structured uranium product stewardship program ensures that public fears about radiation are addressed factually und objectively.
+NUA’s structured uranium product stewardship program ensures that public fears about radiation are addressed factually and objectively.
 The Radiation Safety Working Group deals with building and maintaining capacity in radiation safety in Namibia, and has members from exploration companies and the uranium mines in Namibia.
 The Working Group identifies issues relating to radiation protection that may potentially pose a risk to the industry; develops and promotes best practice guidelines for radiation protection in the uranium mining industry; suggests initiatives to promote awareness about radiation protection; and evaluates the potential cumulative impacts of radiation exposure in an area with multiple projects.
+During the course of 2023 the Working Group addressed the Trace Element Analysis (TEA) Laboratory, standardization of Similar Exposure Group (SEG) monitoring, and the calibration of radiation monitoring equipment.

 Members of the Radiation Safety Working Group